 “We’ve actually had some engineers from the utility working with us on a daily basis on this project so it is really a joint effort, just making sure that we have a mature design such that when we go to the third phase it will be fully commercial.”

-Sandia has a much larger solar field but the Riyadh test system enables commercialization as a fully integrated power system with a heat exchanger and turbine – and a first buyer.
-Only the receivers were tested at Sandia, not the entire power system.
+Sandia has a much larger solar field, which was crucial and very useful in early testing, but the Riyadh test facility was small enough to be dedicated to a complete demonstration as a fully integrated power system with a heat exchanger and a gas turbine system – and a first adopter.

 Remote Arabian settlements need 1 GW worth of small projects

 “Our national utility is excited about this idea because they have many remote areas that are not served by the grid, where 5 or 10 MW is more than enough,” said Al-Ansary.
-“They told me that roughly the potential, just inside Saudi Arabia, for those areas Is about a thousand megawatts (1,000 MW).
-So they can build about 200 of these.”
+“They told me that the potential just within Saudi Arabia for those areas is roughly a thousand megawatts (1,000 MW).
+So they can build about 200 of these plants.”